RTBHOUSE/big-bang-py/README.md

 - It is recommended to include YAPF in your linting Invoke task and also run it during pre-commit Git Hook.
 Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit) files.

-- Surival tips:
+- Survival tips:

     - If you leave trailing comma in a collection (list, tuple, function parameters etc.) YAPF will force the collection to break giving one element per line.

     - From time to time you WILL see weirdly formatted code as YAPF is not perfect.
-There are at least two major occurences:
+There are at least two major occurrences:

         - Deeply Nested Dicts - This is quite understandable as decisions that improve readability are usually arbitrary and should be solved on a case-by-case basis.